grimmaldus/DirCheck/README.md

 # DirCheck
-Travers directory structure using recursive DFS and generates XML of this structure as an output.
+Travers directory structure using recursive DFS and generates XML as an output.
 # Syntax
 dircheck [options] [path / file]
 # Options